 During and following the pay dispute, the Blairites were willing, or eager, to not merely scupper a pay deal but lay waste to a public service in order to smash a small but unusually strong union.
 They did not succeed fully because, having elected a new leadership, the union regrouped and stood firm - but that is what Blair, Brown, Prescott et al aimed to do.
 This shameful record allows you to understand why the FBU disaffiliated from the Labour Party (wrongly in our view), but also why many socialists (us included) supported independent left election candidates against New Labour Blairites in this period.

 The aftermath of the dispute tells you something positive about the FBU membership.
 Although Fighting Fire is tactful and presents different viewpoints about what happened, it seems to me to indicate quite clearly that the old leadership had no strategy going into the struggle.
-Having brought about a defeat, they then tried to spin it as a victory (including in a 2005 book they commissioned, United We Stand).
+Having brought about a defeat, they then tried to spin it as a victory (told in a 2005 book they commissioned, United We Stand).

 Observing the limitations of the existing leadership and becoming disillusioned with it, rank-and-file members voted it out in favour of generally more radical, militant and competent leaders.
 That is what allowed the union to regroup, retreat in an orderly way - not passively, through some pretty heavy struggles - and remain relatively strong in the face of attack after attack, despite losses.